journeadrien/Project/README.md

 # Abstract
 At a time where social media become more and more important in politics.
 Where it allows a direct connection between parties and citizens, or where it can be used by citizen as a driving force (for instance during the Arab Spring).
 However, in a media that no one control, limits may exist, thus we can ask our self: if it is always for the social good?
 In order to give an answer to this question, we chose the 3 Million Russian Troll Tweets.
 We will try to appraise Russia’s interference in the 2016 election.
 This dataset contains the tweets of a Russian agency which ran a sophisticated and coordinated campaign to sow disinformation and discord into American politics.
-First, we plan to analyze the method underlying this tweets, then the The influence of the trolls on the election comparing to a voter survey.
+First, we plan to analyze the method underlying this tweets, then the the influence of the trolls on the election comparing to a voter survey.

 # Research questions